 Cordial Campari, 1926, by Marcello Nizzoli (1887–1969)

-Campari has one of the most varied and lively poster histories of any brand.
-This design by Nizzoli, however, stands out as especially marvelous for its moody interpretation of Art Deco space and perspective.
-The viewer sits at an extreme angle both above and in front of the table, almost falling forward as it, in turn, rushes toward the viewer.
-This tension combined with the moody color palette suggests a possible nod to the popularity of Cubism at the time in addition to Deco drama.
+Campari has an especially varied and lively history of advertising posters.
+This design by Nizzoli, however, is particularly distinctive for its moody interpretation of Art Deco space and perspective.
+The bottle and table setting are placed at extreme, almost unstable angles, as if they could fall toward the viewer at any moment.
+This tension combined with the moody color palette suggests a possible nod to the popularity of Cubism at the time in addition to typical Deco drama.

-The Art Deco period (1920–39) is defined by its focus on mechanization and uniformity.
-Lines become sharp, corners turn hard, and colors are imbued with cool, reserved tones that make compositions feel aloof, expensive, and masculine.
-Extreme perspective enters into posters, with objects towering over the viewer and figures embracing a sense of weight and volume.
-Typefaces are standardized but still hand-drawn, and an affinity for airbrushing further links the period with commodification and factories.
+The Art Deco period (1920–39) focuses on luxurious expressions of mechanization and uniformity.
+The sinuous fluidity and lighthearted humor that preceded it is replaced by harder, more geometric lines, while colors become cooler.
+The resulting compositions appear formal, expensive, and masculine.
+Designers begin to use extreme perspective, showing objects that seem to tower over the viewer as well as figures which suggest a sense of weight and volume.
+Typefaces are standardized but still hand-drawn, and an affinity for airbrushing further links the style with commodification and the machine age.

 The Last Flight (Posledni polet), 1929, by Vladimir Stenberg (1899–1982) & Georgii Stenberg (1900–33)

-The Stenberg Brothers are the most famous Constructivist poster designers.
-They are responsible for creating the visual language of the period, pushing posters to a level of creativity and excitement that has never been matched.
-For film posters like this, artists would rarely get to see the movie before creating the poster, relying entirely on a plot description, film stills, or, sometimes, just a title.
-In the 1930s, Stalin would put an end to this type of creativity, banning entertainment posters of this style in favor of Socialist Realism.
+The Stenberg Brothers are two of the most famous Constructivist poster designers.
+They are responsible for creating the visual language of the era, pushing posters to a new level of creativity and excitement.
+In Soviet Russia, artists were rarely able to see a film before designing its poster, thereby relying entirely on a plot description, film stills, or, sometimes, just a title when conceiving a design.
+To replicate photographic imagery, the Stenbergs frequently projected film stills onto the paper and traced the figures into the composition, creating a proto-photomontage technique.
+In the 1930s, Stalin would ban entertainment posters in this style in favor of Socialist Realism.

-After World War I, Constructivism (1913–34) arose within the Soviet Union as an aggressive response to the optimism and organic lines of the Belle Époque.
-Like Art Deco, there was a focus on technology and progress; however, politics pushed artists from the region even further and imbued their designs with a sense of necessary revolution.
-Posters were meant to jar the viewer out of complacency, presenting harsh diagonals and bold colors through stone lithography.
+After World War I, Constructivism (1913–34) emerged within the Soviet Union as an aggressive response to the optimism and organic lines of the Belle Époque.
+Like Art Deco, the style reflects a modern preoccupation with technology and progress; however, political imperatives led artists to imbue their designs with a sense of necessary revolution.
+Composed of harsh diagonals and bold colors, these lithographic posters were intended to jar viewers out of complacency and into political action.

 Stadttheater Basel, Saison 60–61, 1960, by Armin Hofmann (b.
 1920)

-Hofmann was one of the masters to emerge during this period.
-Concerned only with direct communication, his posters appear both effortless and precise.
-Here, he expresses both the acts of listening to and watching an enjoyable performance, the T for theater entering the image as both a reminder of the institution as well as a convenient place to include weekly schedules.
+Armin Hofmann was one of the masters of this style.
+His posters appear both effortless and precise, concerned only with direct, impactful communication.
+Here, he represents both the acts of listening to and watching an enjoyable performance, the “t” for “theater” entering the image as both a reminder of the institution as well as a demarcated area for posting the weekly schedule.
 This design won the Swiss Poster Award in 1960 for its humor, balance, and effective storytelling.

-Also known as the International Typographic Style (1950–80), this period is one of simplicity and precision.
-Compositions were pared down to the least amount of information necessary to express an idea, shunning illustration and excessive use of color.
-New developments in printing technology allowed for photomontage (the insertion of photography into large-scale printing) to appear, and new sans-serif typefaces like Univers and Akzidenz Grotesk dominated the scene.
-Posters were predominantly created via photo-offset printing, a cheaper means of communication developed in the postwar period.
-Key elements of this movement, like using a grid to map out a composition, are still taught today.
+Also known as the International Typographic Style (1950–70), this period is defined by simplicity and precision.
+Designers pared down compositions to the most minimal information possible to effectively express an idea, shunning illustration and excessive use of color.
+New developments in printing technology allowed for the incorporation of photomontage (the insertion of photography into large-scale printing), and new sans-serif typefaces like Univers and Akzidenz Grotesk became the standard in all forms of graphic media.
+Posters were generally produced using photo-offset printing, a technique that came to dominate the postwar period as it was cheaper than stone lithography.
+Key elements of this style, such as the use of a grid to map out a composition, are still taught to design students today.